luiswirth/bsc-thesis/src/matter/mesh.typ

 The primary method for creating a `Complex` is by providing the skeleton of its highest-dimensional cells ($n$-simplices).
-The `from_cells` constructor then systematically builds the skeletons for all lower dimensions ($k=0, dots, n-1$) by generating all subsequence simplices of the input cells.
+The `from_cells` constructor then systematically builds the skeletons for all lower dimensions ($k=0, ..., n-1$) by generating all subsequence simplices of the input cells.
 During this process, it also computes crucial topological incidence information: for each simplex, it records the list of top-level cells that contain it (its `cocells`).